Skip to main content

 Gates controls safety checks before a state change is applied:

 Set LocalOnly: true for components that should only be changed on local contexts.
-Set DisableConfirmation or EnableConfirmation to a custom prompt string — if empty, sitectl uses a default that mentions the possibility of rewriting Compose files and Drupal config.
+Set DisableConfirmation or EnableConfirmation to a custom prompt string.
+If empty, sitectl uses a default that mentions the possibility of rewriting Compose files and Drupal config.

 Behavior